jurrutiag/PokemonTCG/README.md

 ## Getting Started

-Download the project files and build the whole project on java.
+Download the project files and build the whole project on java and build the artifacts, then run the jar file on the out/artifacts/cc3002_tarea2_jar directory.

 ## Running the tests